hasya-manan/saas-app/README.md

 <!-- ![Visual Demo](./screenshots/demo.gif)
 ## 📌 Overview -->

 This project implements a **shared-database multi-tenancy** system — meaning all companies (tenants) share a single database, isolated at the application layer using `tenant_id` scoping.
-It is designed for  HR & payroll use cases and intentionally does **not** use domain-based tenant resolution.
+It is designed for  HR  use cases and intentionally does **not** use domain-based tenant resolution.

 ### 📸 System Walkthrough